hillaryychan/COMP6771/notes/05_Exceptions.md

 Operations performed have various levels of safety:

-* no-throw (failure transparance)
+* no-throw (failure transparency)
 * strong exception safety (commit-or-rollback)
 * weak exception safety (no-lea)
 * no exception safety

 ### No-throw Guarantee

 **No-throw guarantee** (or failure transparency) operations are guaranteed to succeed, even in exceptional circumstances.
-That is exceptions may occur, but they are handled gracefully.
+That is, exceptions may occur, but they are handled gracefully.

 No exceptions are visible to clients.
 This is the same, for all intents and purposes, as `noexcept` in C++